 Safety Tips To Follow While Meeting:

-time and effort on dating them.
+time and effort dating them.
 However, with the rise of catfishing to violent crimes, online dating also comes with its share of risks.
-Here are a few safety tips to follow while are meeting an internet date.
+Here are a few safety tips to follow while meeting an internet date.

 Meet At A Neutral Location: